Deep-brain-stimulation-DBS

 What is deep brain stimulation?

-When switched on, the stimulator delivers electrical pulses to suppress aberrant nerve impulses that cause tremors, stiffness, and other symptoms.
+• When activated, the stimulator sends electrical pulses to inhibit abnormal nerve impulses that cause tremors, stiffness, and other symptoms.

-An electrode, also known as a lead, is a tiny, insulated wire that is introduced via a small incision in the skull and into a specific brain location.
+An electrode, also known as a lead, is a short, insulated wire that is introduced into a specific location of the brain by a tiny incision in the skull.

-The extension cable is likewise insulated and runs beneath the skin of the head, neck, and shoulders, connecting the electrode to the internal pulse generator (IPG).
+The extension cable is also insulated and extends beneath the skin on the head, neck, and shoulders, connecting the electrode to the internal pulse generator (IPG).

-The IPG, the third component of the system, is typically implanted beneath the skin in the upper chest.
+The third component of the system, the IPG, is usually implanted beneath the skin in the upper chest.

-The DBS system consists of electrodes placed near particular deep brain areas, which are subsequently connected to a pacemaker-like device (pulse generator) inserted on the chest wall via a subcutaneous wire.
-A computer then relays stimulation parameters to the pulse generator, which adjusts the amplitudes, frequencies, and pulse width accordingly.
-DBS commonly targets regions such as the subthalamic nucleus (STN), globus pallidus interna (GPi), and ventral intermediate nucleus of the thalamus (VIM).
+The DBS system consists of electrodes placed near specific deep-brain areas, which are then connected to a pacemaker-like device (pulse generator) inserted into the chest wall via a subcutaneous wire.
+A computer then sends stimulation settings to the pulse generator, which changes the amplitudes, frequencies, and pulse width appropriately.
+DBS typically targets the subthalamic nucleus, globus pallidus interna, and ventral intermediate nucleus of the thalamus.

-The precise mechanism of deep brain stimulation’s therapeutic effects is unknown, but some studies have suggested that high-frequency stimulation (HFS) in the subthalamic nucleus reduces the firing rate of STN neurons, which is responsible for the suppression of symptoms seen in neurologic conditions such as Parkinson’s.
+The precise mechanism of deep brain stimulation’s therapeutic effects is unknown, but some studies suggest that high-frequency stimulation (HFS) in the subthalamic nucleus reduces the firing rate of STN neurons, thereby suppressing symptoms in neurologic conditions such as Parkinson’s.
 However, several DBS imaging and physiologic investigations suggest that the final consequence of deep brain stimulation is an increase in the firing rate of the targeted neurons.

 The figure on the right is a reconstruction of bihemispheric DBS electrodes surgically implanted into the subthalamic nucleus (orange), the most frequent target structure for Parkinson’s disease therapy.
-Other subcortical structures are the red nucleus (green), the substantia nigra (yellow), the internal (cyan) and external (blue) pallidum, and the striatum (red).
+Other subcortical structures include the red nucleus (green), substantia nigra (yellow), internal and external pallidum, and striatum (red).

 Uses of the DBS system: